-Minnesota coronavirus cases rise by 32, now at 169
+Minnesota coronavirus cases rise by 32, now stand at 169

 ST. PAUL, Minn. — Minnesota's number of confirmed cases of the coronavirus rose to 169 on Sunday, up 32 from a day earlier.

-Minnesota has had one death, a Ramsey County resident in their 80s who died Thursday.
+The state has had one death, a Ramsey County resident in their 80s who died Thursday.
 That person came in contact with an infected family member who had a history of international travel, said Kris Ehresmann, the Minnesota Department of Health's infectious disease director.
 The person had underlying medical conditions, she said.

-Twelve counties on Sunday identified their first case or cases: Clay and Dodge counties, with two each, and Cass, Chisago, Jackson, Le Sueur, Renville, Rice, St. Louis, Wabasha and Waseca counties with one each.
+Sunday's update noted that the virus had been confirmed in two new counties, Cass and LeSueur.

+Ehresmann told reporters during a conference call Sunday afternoon that 17 patients have been hospitalized so far.
+Ten remain hospitalized, including five in intensive care.
+The other seven are recovering at home.

 Gov. Tim Walz, who earlier ordered bars and restaurants to close, on Saturday evening activated the National Guard to carry personal protective equipment being stored at Camp Ripley to a warehouse in St. Paul.
 Many hospitals have complained about a shortage of protective gear for their workers.